anonymous-mathematician/Dissertation_Code/README.md

 # Dissertation Code

-Python code for the numerical experiments in Section 4 of my MSc dissertation on a singular forward–backward stochastic system with moving boundaries and its neural approximation.
+This repository contains the numerical code accompanying Section 4 of my MSc dissertation on a Low-Dimensional Analysis of a Singular Forward–Backward Stochastic System with Moving Boundaries and Deep BSDE Approximation
 ## Files

-**`Benchmark_and_Direct_Application.ipynb`** — Black–Scholes–Barenblatt benchmark against the
+### `Benchmark_and_Direct_Singular.ipynb`

-analytical and Crank–Nicolson solutions; direct terminal-loss Deep BSDE applied to the singular two-particle system; structural checks on the learned field; independent exact-geometry reference.
+Contains the Black--Scholes--Barenblatt benchmark, the direct terminal-loss Deep BSDE experiment, structural diagnostics, and the independent two-particle reference calculation.

-**`Neural_Approximation_Attempt.ipynb`** — restarted neural cascade with Brownian-bridge first-passage correction, exact terminal completion and `Z = sigma * grad v` by automatic differentiation; `N = 2` validation against the analytical singleton and an exact-geometry reference; error propagation, seed and volatility studies; `N = 3` consistency checks.
+### `Restarted_Neural_Cascade.ipynb`

+Contains the restarted neural cascade, Brownian-bridge monitoring, two-particle validation, reference and uncertainty calculations, robustness checks, and the three-particle consistency experiments.

+Both notebooks are self-contained and retain the outputs used in the dissertation.